 Designate ownership to a senior leader or team

-Listen to all your employees
+Listen to all your employees!

-Be prepared to invest in workplace environments
+Be prepared to invest in the work environment

 Our insights into the employee experience have moved on leaps and bounds – we can now give leaders the actions they need to focus on to have an impact on their teams.